sudeepan/dockira/README.md

 First, confirm the docker engine is running.
 Open an integrated terminal, and enter the following command to build an amd64 image, since ginac has potential issues with aarch64:
 `docker buildx build --platform linux/amd64 -t dockira:amd64 .`, where the name of the image is `dockira:amd64`.

 Alternatively, pull the image from dockerhub: `docker pull sudeepan/dockira:amd64`.
-If you use this, change the name of the image to `sudeepan/dockira:amd64` in the following steps.
+If you use this, change the name of the image from `dockira:amd64` to `sudeepan/dockira:amd64` in the following steps.

 # Run the image
 Running `docker run -i dockira:amd64`